noahehall/theBookOfNoah/0current/languages/scala/sbt.md

 ## basics

 - first build tool built specifically for scala

+### terms

-- an sbt project is a directory with atleast two files: `root/build.sbt` and `root/project/build.properties`
+- project: an sbt project is a directory with atleast two files: `root/build.sbt` and `root/project/build.properties`
+- subproject: each project defines subprojects, generally a root subproject and potentially 1/more subprojects
+  - a subproject is required to have atleast a name & scalaVersion settings expressions within its `.settings(...)` object

 ### main concepts